Why Tesla is dropping prices across the US - NewsBreak

 Tesla’s price drops are timed around the rollout of new EV tax credits.

-The cuts will allow Tesla’s Model Y and Model 3 Performance vehicles to qualify for the EV tax credit, which only applies to cars that cost less than $55,000.4 survive after Tesla plunges off California cliff, driver arrested for attempted murder
+The cuts will allow Tesla’s Model Y and Model 3 Performance vehicles to qualify for the EV tax credit, which only applies to cars that cost less than $55,000.

 Tesla’s price cuts also come after the automaker fell short of its delivery goal in the fourth quarter of 2022.